Lp-Francois/yt-playlist-dowload-docker/README.md

 # yt-playlist-dowload-docker

-A docker solution to download audio from youtube playlist
+A docker solution to download audio from youtube playlist, using yotuube-dl

 ## Getting started

 Make sure to have docker installed on your host, then clone the repo and run those commands inside the yt-playlist-dowload-docker folder.

 ```
+# build the image from the Dockerfile
 docker build -t yt .

+# Run the container, which download audios, archive then put it inside the ./output/ folder on your host machine.
-docker run -it --name yt -v $(pwd)/output:/output yt
+docker run -it --name yt -v $(pwd)/output:/output yt HERE_PASTE_THE_URL

 # docker rm {container_id}
 ```

+## To-do

+- Change ubuntu image with alpine (lighter solution)